Kirtland’s Warbler Tours

 Michigan Audubon employs a seasonal guide to lead Kirtland’s Warbler tours from Grayling, MI, working in conjunction with the Michigan Department of Natural Resources and the U.S. Fish and Wildlife Service.
-The tours for 2017 will again be based at Hartwick Pines State Park just north of downtown Grayling.
+The tours for 2018 will again be based at Hartwick Pines State Park just north of downtown Grayling.
 Beginning in 2018, tours will cost $10 per person (13 and younger are free) and you must have a Recreation Pass to enter the State Park.

-Tours will begin May 15 and are scheduled daily at 7:00 a.m.
-On weekends and holidays (Memorial Day and 4th of July), there will also be tours at 11:00 a.m.
-The last day tours will be offered is Independence Day, July 4, 2017.
+Tours will begin Friday, June 1 and are scheduled daily at 7:00 a.m.
+On weekends, there will also be tours at 11:00 a.m.
+The last day tours will be offered is Saturday, June 30, 2018.

 Reservations are only accepted for groups of more than 5 individuals.
 If you have more than 10 people in your party, you may be required to participate in the 11:00 a.m. tour and we will arrange a special tour if you are attending during the week.

 The entrance to Hartwick Pines State Park and the Michigan Forest Visitor Center is located on Hartwick Pines Road (aka M-93) just east of I-75.
 There is an approximate walk of 5 minutes up an inclined walkway to reach the visitor center from the parking lot.
 A map and detailed information regarding Hartwick Pines can be found on the Michigan DNR Website.